 I was joining the March for Science event.
 To be honest, in the beginning, I wasn’t sure about the purpose of the event and why people were marching for science?
 Nevertheless, people from all walks of life marched in more than 600 cities around the world to show an unprecedented unity for science.

-It was a completely new experience for me because I’ve always distanced myself from political rallies, and that’s despite me coming from a family with some background in politics.
+It was a whole new experience for me because I’ve always distanced myself from political rallies, and that’s despite me coming from a family with some background in politics.
 And here I was getting up early on a Saturday morning to protest for science.
 Yes, I was about to protest for science.
 You know that thing that gave us medicine, helps to feed us, and helped us build great or not so great cities.
-It just sounds ridiculous that I was about to protest for something that gave us pretty much everything, and is saving billions of lives.
+It just sounds ridiculous that I was about to protest for something that gave us nearly everything, and is saving billions of lives.

 An eventful trip

 I left my home to start my journey that involved taking a bus and two trains to get to the march.
-After getting off the bus and whilst waiting for the train to arrive, I met a person who started a conversation with me.
-I think that’s perfectly normal but it’s unusual because nobody talks to a stranger in London.
+After getting off the bus and while waiting for the train to arrive, I met a person who started a conversation with me.
+I think that’s perfectly reasonable but it’s unusual because nobody talks to a stranger in London.
 During having a friendly chat, the passage of conversation below ensued:

 The man suddenly asked me, “Do you believe in the theory of evolution?”

 He then suddenly told me that I shouldn’t “believe them” and that I’ve been “brainwashed”.

 I explained that I’m one of them and I’m going to a science march.
 When my train arrived, I invited him to join us in the science march.
 He refused the offer and headed back to his home muttering abuses at me, but it was really aimed to discredit science.

 On the way to #marchforscience.
 I met a person that denies the theory of evolution.
 I invited him to the march but don't think he's coming!